 Google identifies new content by crawling your website, but if you fail to internally link your new pages, the search engines might face a hard time in crawling those new pages.

-The easy-peasy way to crawl and index those newly added pages would be to internal link them towards the previous pages that are easily identified by Google for indexation.
+The easy-peasy way to crawl and index those newly added pages would be to internally link them to the previous pages that are easily identified by Google for indexation.

-Link your newly added pages towards the pages that are doing well in terms of search engine’s performance as well as audience reach.
+Link your newly added pages to the pages that are doing well in terms of search engine performance as well as audience reach.
 By doing so, Google will have an easy time fetching and indexing those newly added web pages.

-To have a successful internal linking, make sure your website structure is not underlooked.
+To have successful internal linking, make sure your website structure is not underlooked.
 Make sure:

-The above blog post explained what is indexed pages and how to get pages indexed by Google checker in a quicker time frame.
+The above blog post explained what are indexed pages and how to get Google to index your website in a quicker time frame.

 Instead of hanging upon which and why your certain pages didn’t shift from the category of “non-indexed”, better focus on curating and crafting content that serves quality to the users and the search crawlers.
 Focus on creating and adding web pages to your sitemap that serves plenty of value to the search crawlers.
-A quick glimpse of how you can more indexed pages in Google:
+A quick glimpse of how to get indexed by Google:

 If you require someone to look after your website’s performance via workable SEO + social media marketing methods to understand which steps for indexed pages Google recognizes for search engine’s ranking factors, we would be happy to steer your boat, until your online presence doesn’t grow and help you generate business leads.